mlcimscdsmbse/project-proteinsignaling2/README.md

    comparison with the results reported in Sachs (2005), try to figure out which better matches the underlying biology;

+## Deliverables

+You should write your analysis in an R Markdown or Python notebook, intertwining text and code to facilitate the understanding of the analysis steps and their reproducibility.
+You should include the source code of the notebook as well as the HTML output file of that notebook, along with all the files involved in the analysis.
+The resulting HTML output should have the form of a report with the following sectioning:

+* Front matter (title of the project, name of the authors, date)
+* Abstract (no more than 200 words summarising the question and findings)
+* Introduction (explaining the data and the question addressed)
+* Results (the whole analysis of the data, intertwining explanations with code and display items -tables and/or figures)
+* Discussion (wrap up what your found and discuss limitations of the data or the approach you followed, and how would you improve the analysis and/or the addressing of that question)

+Failing in any of these formal aspects will penalize the grade.

 ## Submission procedure

 This project has to be submitted using